 I have a house, a husband, one kid and a car that I don’t drive.
-I’m the one person I know that doesn’t and hasn’t ever had a drivers license…unless you count the 365 I had because I could get that by taking a written test…because I’m a nerd…and not having to actually drive a real car.
+I’m the one person I know that doesn’t and hasn’t ever had a driver’s license…unless you count the 365 I had because I could get that by taking a written test.
+Because I’m a nerd…and not having to actually drive a real car.

 I also have one crazy French Bulldog (Bacon) and two Sphynx cats (Miss Kitty and Lion-o).
 I grew up sewing and cooking with my mum and building sh*t with my dad…and that was pretty perfect in my books (and I love books…cause like I mentioned I’m a nerd).

-I’ve been growing food in my back yard for years, which is indication number one that you should start a suburban homestead.
+I’ve been growing food in my back yard for years, which is indication number one that you should start a micro homestead.
 But last year I dug up a quarter of the backyard with just a garden claw.
 With this venture complete, I committed to getting serious with growing our food and I upped my canning and jamming game.
 I have even

 I was born in Auckland, New Zealand but I have lived pretty much my whole life in Canada.
-In my younger years I was a Toronto girl until I got married and then we moved to Pickering.
+In my younger years, I was a Toronto girl until I got married and then we moved to Pickering.
 While there are days when I don’t like living where the air hurts your face…I do love living somewhere that has seasons.
-Spring, where everything starts to renew itself and serious house cleaning occurs.
+Spring, when everything starts to renew itself and serious house cleaning occurs.
 Summer, where cottages are visited, caesars are drunk and we celebrate the few months of true warmth that we get up here in Canada.
 Fall, when the trees become art, PSLs are bountiful and the baking begins.
-Finally winter, where the air hurts our face, when homes become cozy and Christmas is just around the corner.
+Finally winter, where the air hurts our face, homes become cozy and Christmas is just around the corner.

-Some of my other hobbies are photography, running and making purses…The Honey Bagger was my first side hustle.
-So by this point I’m sure you’ve realized that I am not one to sit still…I’m so glad we have found each other!
+Some of my other hobbies are photography, running and making purses.
+The Honey Bagger was my first side hustle.
+It’s a great way for me to be creative and I love sewing.
+I’m actually planning to start sewing some of my own clothes.
+So we will have to see how that venture goes.
+So by this point, I’m sure you’ve realized that I am not one to sit still…I’m so glad we have found each other!